Vestfold Line: Gauge conversion

 The county council debated conversion of the line to standard gauge in 1910, and issued a request to the government.
 It considered the question in 1912, and granted funding for preliminary surveys.
 After petitioning from most municipal councils and various commercial interests in 1913, Parliament agreed to the funding in April 1914.
 A railway committee was established, and Drammen District proposed that its lines be converted.
 By the time the issue had reached Parliament in 1923, a conversion of the Vestfold Line had fallen out of the plans.
 However, several of the surrounding railways were converted to standard gauge.

 The Drammen Line was converted to dual gauge between 1917 and 1920, and then only standard gauge from 13 November 1922.
 The Drammen Line was electrified in two stages, in 1922 and 1930.
 The Bratsberg Line opened between Notodden and Skien in 1917, and the section of the Vestfold Line from Skien to Eidanger was converted to dual gauge.
 From 16 June 1921 the line, including the branch to Brevik, was entirely standard gauge.
-This caused the trains from Skien and Porsgrunn to be re-routed via the Bratsberg Line Kongsvinger to Oslo.
+This caused the trains from Skien and Porsgrunn to be re-routed via the Bratsberg Line from Kongsvinger to Oslo.

 Trains on the Vestfold Line therefore terminated at Drammen, where passengers had to transfer to the Drammen Line.
 The low standard became a local political concern.
-The road director proposed closing the railway and building a highway, but the proposal met diminutive support.
-A propaganda committee was established in 1931, which in addition to gauge conversion insisted on that the line be rebuilt so it run via Horten.
+The road director proposed closing the railway and building a highway, but the proposal met little support.
+A propaganda committee was established in 1931, which in addition to gauge conversion insisted on that the line be rebuilt so it ran via Horten.
 Parliament voted in favor on 26 June 1934 of converting the Vestfold Line.
 However, with the German occupation of Norway between 1940 and 1945, the Vestfold Line received a low priority and was hardly maintained.
 A new decision to convert the gauge was taken by Parliament in March 1946.

 In 1949 there were twenty-one various versions of Class XXIII and two Class XXVI locomotives used on the Vestfold Line.
 New 25 kilograms per meter track were installed.
 However, the foundation was not resized to suit standard gauge.
 Between 170 and 240 men were employed and the works cost NOK 41 million.
 The gauge-converted railway, including the Horten Line, was taken into use on 3 October 1949.
 The Vestfold Line was the last railway in Norway to receive gauge conversion.
 Most of the remaining narrow gauge rolling stock was therefore sold to Sweden.